elastio/bon/website/src/guide/typestate-api/custom-methods.md

 assert_eq!(value.x2, 2);
 ```

 Pay attention that the type state in the return type of the setter is `SetX2<SetX1<S>>`.
-If you mess it up, the compiler error will help you by showing the exact type of the typestate there.
+If you mess it up, the compiler error will help you by showing the exact type of the typestate.

 For example, when first writing this solution I mistakenly wrote `SetX2<SetX1>`, and the compiler was helpful enough to correct me: